Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/prototype/README.md

 Winter Retreat 2023 at Cittaviveka Monastery, I realized that the stories that Ajahn Pasanno tells in the course of answering Dhamma questions are as valuable as the questions themselves.
-The project now includes these as well.</p>
+The project now includes stories, quotes, and sutta references as well as questions and answers.</p>
 <p>The principles described below are my best thinking so far.
 They
 are open to revision if Ajahn Pasanno, Ajahn &Ntilde;&#257;&#7751;iko, or the Abhayagiri Sa&#7749;gha object.</p>
 <h3 class="western">Collaborators</h3>
 <p>I created this demonstration prototype, but my web design skills
 go no further.
-My nephew Owen (almost 13!) volunteered to design a modern website using the same questions database as the prototype.
+My nephew Owen) volunteered to design a modern website using the same database as the prototype.
 Owen&rsquo;s father, Michael, who once worked on the Gmail design team, has already provided valuable advice to both of us.
 I have done all the tagging so far, but I intend to invite online volunteers to